nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/AddStudentSequenceDiagram.png" width="550" />

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `UndoCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `AddStudentCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 #### Design considerations
 An add student command is designed to add a single student along with its detail particulars such as one's student ID, student name, project name, and email.
 These details are the important details every professor needs from a student so that the professor can understand the work of the student and is able to contact the student when needed.